 Internship or Field Experience: 6-12 credits are available, but this is not required

-Facilities for the REM program are housed in the departments of Anthropology and Geography.
+Facilities for the CERM program are housed in the departments of Anthropology and Geography.
 Our well-appointed laboratories include:

-The REM program has 11 offices that each has space and a desktop computer for 3 students.
-In addition, the GIS Laboratory includes office space and a computer for one REM student.
+The CERM program has 11 offices that each has space and a desktop computer for 3 students.
+In addition, the GIS Laboratory includes office space and a computer for one CERM student.
 We provide office space to all funded graduate students.
 We also try to provide space for non-funded students on a space available basis.

-The REM program is a cooperating member of the CWU Center for Spatial Information, the Central Washington Archaeological Survey, and other related programs and research projects that are headquartered at the University.
+The CERM program is a cooperating member of the CWU Center for Spatial Information, the Central Washington Archaeological Survey, and other related programs and research projects that are headquartered at the University.

 The Cultural and Environmental Resource Management Program admits a select group of students on a competitive basis each Fall quarter.
 Minimum entrance requirements are an earned Bachelor's degree and minimum 3.0 GPA for the past 90 quarter credits or 60 semester credits.
 Additionally, you must be able to meet the guidelines for undergraduate degree preparation outlined on the web page, including strong language (reading, writing, and comphrension) skills, basic statistics, knowledge of microeconomic principles, and proficiency with computers.
-Students lacking undergraduate coursework in statistics or economics may be accepted, but will be required to take remedial courses in the first year.
-Letters of reference are very important, as is your own letter of application and GRE scores.
-We make our decisions based on GPA, letters of recommendation, GRE scores, statement of purpose (clarity of purpose and quality of writing), appropriateness of undergraduate degree and/or past experience, personal contacts (if the student calls or visits), and match of student interests to the interests and expertise of the Cultural and Environmental Resource Management faculty.
+Students lacking undergraduate coursework in statistics or economics may be accepted but will be required to take remedial courses in the first year.
+Letters of reference are important, as is your own letter of application/statement of purpose.
+We make our decisions based on letter of application/statement of purpose (clarity of purpose and quality of writing), GPA, letters of recommendation, appropriateness of undergraduate degree and/or past experience, and match of student interests to the interests and expertise of the Cultural and Environmental Resource Management faculty.
 If possible, visiting us is a great way to make contact with faculty and students in the program and to see our facilities.
 We also recommend that you take and submit the GRE, but do not require this for your application packet.

-The admission packet consists of 2 forms you can download at http://www.cwu.edu/masters/forms-and-documents: (1) Application for Graduate Admission; and (2) Recommendation for Graduate Studies (one for each of 3 references).
+The admission packet can be completed on-line at https://www.cwu.edu/masters/apply-cwu-graduate-school (1) Application for Graduate Admission; and (2) Recommendation for Graduate Studies (one for each of 3 references).
 We also recommend you submit the third form on that page (3) Assistantship Application Form.
-In addition to these forms, you will need to submit: (4) application fee; (5) a statement of objectives or purpose of up to 500 words (detail goals and specific academic interests, and how you plan to reach those goals); (6) official transcripts; and (7) GRE scores.
+In addition to these forms, you will need to submit: (4) application fee; (5) a statement of objectives or purpose of up to 500 words (detail goals and specific academic interests, and how you plan to reach those goals); (6) official transcripts.